A new map for Toronto's new transit system

 5 minute read

-The opening of Lines 5 and 6 are the most recent developments in a long line of changes in Toronto's decades-long transit transformation.
-The 2015 opening of the Union-Pearson Express added a frequent rail lin between downtown and the primary airport, serving neighbourhoods along the way.
+The opening of Lines 5 and 6 are the most recent developments in Toronto's decades-long transit transformation.
+The 2015 opening of the Union-Pearson Express added frequent rail access between downtown and the primary airport for the first time, serving neighbourhoods along the way.
 Toronto launched an express bus network in 2017, with many routes now operating with high frequencies 7-days-a-week.
-Ontario's "One Fare" fare integration program has facilitated over 60 million transfers in between Toronto-area transit agencies in 2025, with the largest share happening between the TTC and GO within Toronto's borders.Â
+Ontario's "One Fare" integration program has facilitated over 60 million transfers in between Toronto-area transit agencies since launching in 2024, with the largest share happening between the TTC and GO within Toronto's borders.Â

-Nonetheless, there exists no rapid transit map to reflect new and integrated options for fast and frequent travel, but rather system maps of rail-based transit only operated by either the TTC alone, or GO and the TTC.
+Nonetheless, there exists no rapid transit map to reflect new and integrated options for fast and frequent travel to get across Toronto, but rather system maps of rail-based transit only operated by either the TTC alone, or GO and the TTC.

-I saw the opportunity to draw up a higher-order transit map that paints a fulsome picture of fast and frequent transit options within the city with clear hierarchies of service.
+I saw the opportunity to draw up a higher-order transit map that paints a more fulsome picture of fast and frequent transit options within the city with clear hierarchies of service that transit riders would find useful to know.

-The new principle for Toronto's higher-order transit is "fast and frequent, 7-days-a-week".
-This principle aims to highlight transit corridors that people can rely on with low wait times, offer speeds and/or reliability that is higher than the conventional local transit network, and is available 7-days-a-week, all-day and evenings.
-From this principle, the redesigned map does not discriminate whether transit vehicles run on rails or rubber tires, but focuses on the type of service that transit lines offer.
+The new principles for Toronto's higher-order transit map is "fast, frequent, 7-days-a-week".
+This principle aims to highlight transit corridors with low wait times, greater reliability, and higher speeds than the conventional local transit network, and is available 7-days-a-week.
+From these principles, the redesigned map does not discriminate whether transit vehicles run on rails or rubber tires nor which agency operates them, but focuses on the type of service that they offer.
+Ultimately, this produces a map for riders seeking out fast, frequent, and all-day transit to get across the city.

 Another goal of this redesign is to arrange rapid transit into a hierarchy that truthfully communicates the level of service that riders experience.
 This allows riders to have a general grasp of expected travel times and wait times for different kinds of higher-order transit, and weigh their options accordingly.

-This map focuses on Toronto (unlike the Metrolinx map), while still showing regional services that are useful for travel within Toronto (unlike the TTC map).
+This map focuses on Toronto (unlike the Metrolinx map), while still showing regional services that are useful for travel within the city (unlike the TTC map).
 This makes the redesign a suitable template for maps on Toronto's light rail vehicles and subways, and complementing TTC full system maps at stations.
-This map is intended to replace the TTC rail map, and replace the Metrolinx regional map in some cases where a regional scale is unnecessary.
+This template intends to replace the TTC rail map, and replace the Metrolinx regional map in some cases where a regional scale is unnecessary.

 The most notable omission from this diagram are the streetcars.
-While they satisfy the "frequent" and "7-days-a-week" components of my redesign principle, the streetcar system remains a local transit backbone for downtown, no faster than the local bus.
-It offers some greater comfort and capacity than the bus, but exists on the same layer of local transit as the bus.
-While they could be included on the basis of frequency, it would be inconsistent to add the streetcar network without also cluttering the map with the 10-minute bus network.
+While they satisfy the "frequent" and "7-days-a-week" redesign principles, the streetcar system remains a local transit backbone for downtown, no faster than the local bus.
+While it offers greater comfort and capacity than the local bus, it still exists on the same layer of local transit.
+If the streetcars were included on the basis of frequency, it would be inconsistent to add the streetcar network without also cluttering the map with the 10-minute bus network.

 If Toronto were to adopt a Frequent Transit Network map like Vancouver or Portland, this would be the best place to include the streetcar network.